Beliavsky/Fortran-code-on-GitHub/README.md

 [qe-gipaw](https://github.com/dceresoli/qe-gipaw): GIPAW code for Quantum-Espresso, by dceresoli

-[qe-gpu](https://github.com/fspiga/qe-gpu): GPU-accelerated Quantum ESPRESSO using CUDA Fortran, by fspiga
+[qe-gpu](https://github.com/fspiga/qe-gpu): GPU-accelerated Quantum ESPRESSO using CUDA Fortran, by Filippo Spiga

 [QuantumModelLib](https://github.com/lauvergn/QuantumModelLib): enables one to use potentials extracted from the literature, by David Lauvergnat et al. It has the following features: one or several degrees of freedom; one or several electronic states; for each electronic state, the energy, gradient and hessian can be obtained in the diabatic or adiabatic representations